agoussia/godes/README.md

 [![GoDoc](https://godoc.org/github.com/agoussia/godes?status.svg)](https://godoc.org/github.com/agoussia/godes)

 ### Advantages
-* Godes is easy to learn for the people familiar with the Go and the elementary simulation concept
+* Godes is easy to learn for the people familiar with the Go and the elementary simulation concept.Go performace is similar to C++ in performance.
 * Godes model executes fast  as Go compiles to machine code.
 * Godes model is multiplatform as Go compiler targets the Linux, Mac OS X, FreeBSD, Microsoft Windows,etc
 * Godes model can be embedded in various computer systems and over the network
 * Speed of the Godes model compilation is high
 * Variety of the IDE with debuggers are available for Go and Godes as well
-* The Godes model can use all of the GO's features and libraries
+* The Godes sumulation model can use all of the GO's features and libraries
 * Code Security - the Godes includes the  source code for the library and Go is an open source project supported by Google
 * Godes is free open source software under MIT license